An annual well attended festival of folk and rock music held on the edge of the village of Cropredy, and run by Fairport Convention.

-A three-day (Thurs, Fri, Sat) ticket is priced at £125.
+A three-day (Thurs, Fri, Sat) ticket is priced at £125 (camping extra).
 Children under 12 years old are admitted free provided they have a free ticket and are accompanied by an adult ticket holder.
 Three-day camping costs £45 per vehicle.
 Motorcyclists, cyclists and pedestrians camp free of charge.

 Camping is charged per vehicle (up to five occupants).
 For convenience and security, tents are erected next to the camping party's vehicle.

 2 day (Fri/Sat) and 1 day (Sat) tickets are expected to go on sale on 1 February.

 The festival runs from 4pm - 11pm Thursday, Noon - midnight Friday and Saturday.
 Camp sites open 9am Thursday.

 It's a very friendly festival with great ales, no sell-out out to rampant commercialism, and no huge ticket prices.